Dennis Johnsen: Club career

 Johnsen started his career at local club Tiller IL and moved to the youth academy of Rosenborg BK in 2013.
 In 2015 he joined SC Heerenveen.
 He signed for Ajax in August 2017.
 In January 2019 he returned to SC Heerenveen on loan for the rest of the season.

 On 25 August 2020 he signed a 4-year contract with Italian Serie B club Venezia.

+On 1 February 2024, Johnsen moved to Cremonese on a 3.5-year contract.

 International career

 He made his debut for the Norway national football team on 11 October 2021 in a World Cup qualifier against Montenegro.